 Whenever I watch movies from the ’80s, it reminds me how things weren’t as staged and styled then as they are now.
 Decor was more casual and things were kind of thrown together over time.
 I don’t think people agonized over decorating their coffee tables and mantels and dressers like they do now.
 These sets reflect that with rooms that look lived in.

-What’s your favorite John Hughes movie?
-He died in August ’09 but left behind some wonderful comedies that are like time capsules of the ’80s and ’90s.
+P.S.
+John Hughes died in August ’09 but left behind some wonderful comedies that are like time capsules of the ’80s and ’90s.
 I’ve written about a few others that have memorable houses in them, too: